NomaanAbbasey/NomaanAbbaseyBlog/README.md

 for the creation form.
 As of now I lack knowledge as to how to properly style the the form which utilizes th and tr elements without a table to encapsulate them and the fact they render from a form object.

+To continue, I saw I could have used generic templates and .css stylesheets for my views however nearing the end of the deadline I did have the time to implement these.
+In the future I plan to use them.

 Overall, I am happy to add more experience to my limited python and django experience and build up on it.
 This was a great opportunity.